YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 ON
 ^^

 Records subsequent database updates in that journal file.
 MUPIP SET JOURNAL=ON must include either BEFORE_IMAGES or NOBEFORE_IMAGES in the accompanying journal-option-list.
-By default YottaDB sets journal operation to BEFORE_IMAGE if this command changes the database replication state (refer to `Chapter 7: “Database Replication” <./dbrepl.html>`_ for more information) from OFF to ON and JOURNAL=NOBEFORE_IMAGE is not specified.
+By default YottaDB sets journal operation to BEFORE_IMAGE if this command changes the database replication state (refer to `Chapter 7: "Database Replication" <./dbrepl.html>`_ for more information) from OFF to ON and JOURNAL=NOBEFORE_IMAGE is not specified.

 .. note::
    The ON keyword works only on previously ENABLEd regions.
 YottaDB ignores ON if Journaling is DISABLEd.
 In other words, an ENable / DISable is like the power switch on the back of many television sets and ON/OFF is like the ON/OFF on the remote control.
 The ON/OFF on the remote control works only when the power switch on the back of the television set is enabled.